 5. Estimate at Completion (EAC).
-The Criteria require the contractor to develop periodically comprehensive estimate of costs at contract completion.
-In developing the estimate, the contractor should use all available information, including reestimating quantities and costing all remaining work to arrive at the best possible time-phased estimate of costs for all future effort.
-This is necessary to insure that resource requirements are realistic and time-phased in accordance with projected performance.
+The CSCSC require that the contractor periodically develop a comprehensive estimate of cost at completion.
+In developing the estimate, the contractor should use all available information, including reestimating quantities and costing all remaining work to arrive at the best possible time phased estimate of costs for all future effort.
+This is necessary to ensure that resource requirements are realistic and time phased in accordance with projected performance.
 The procedure for EAC development should be systematically and consistently used with adequate consideration given to performance to date.
-In addition, the cost account EAC should be routinely examined monthly and should be updated as warranted.
+In addition, cost account EACs should be routinely examined monthly and should be updated as warranted.
 Such an examination is required to assure reliable and timely EAC status reporting consistent with contractor reporting requirements.
-Both the comprehensive EACs and the cost account updates are essential as a basis for management decision-making by both the contractor and DOE managers.
-Although no specific time period for developing the comprehensive EAC is established by the Criteria, it is expected that a comprehensive estimate will be prepared on an annual basis as a minimum, usually in support of current and future year funding requirements, or more frequently whenever performance relative to the budget at completion (BAC) or variance thresholds, or other known factors indicate that the current estimate is invalid.
-The EAC submitted to DOE on the Cost Performance Report must be reconcilable with internal cost reports and the contractor's latest statement of funding requirements reported to DOE.
-EACs should be established without regard for contract ceilings.
+Both the comprehensive EACs and the cost account updates are essential as a basis for management decision making by both the contractor and DOE.
+No specific time period for developing the comprehensive EAC is established by the CSCSC.
+However, it is expected that a comprehensive estimate will be prepared at least annually.
+This is usually done in support of current and future year funding requirements.
+However, it may be done more frequently whenever performance relative to the budget at completion, or variance thresholds, or other known factors indicate that the current estimate is invalid.
+The EAC submitted to DOE on the cost performance report must be reconcilable with internal cost reports and the contractor's latest statement of funding requirements reported to DOE in the URS status report.
+EACs should be developed without regard for contract ceilings.
 6. Data Analysis.
 Contractor data analysis is initiated at the cost account level by the responsible manager.
 Cost, schedule, and at completion variances that exceed established thresholds require review and analysis to determine the cause, to evaluate options to resolve the situation, and to report actions (taken, planned, or proposed) to higher level management.

-a.
-The comparison of BCWP with ACWP shows whether completed work has cost more or less (cost variance) than was planned for that work.
-Analysis of the cost variance should reveal the contributing factors to the variance, such as poor initial estimate for the task, technical difficulties requiring application of additional resources, the cost of labor or materials different than planned, personnel efficiency different than planned, or a combination of these or other reasons.
+The comparison of BCWP with ACWP (cost variance) shows whether completed work has cost more or less than was planned for that work.
+Analysis of the cost variance should reveal factors contributing to the variance, such as poor initial estimate for the task, technical difficulties requiring application of additional resources, the cost of labor or materials different from planned, personnel efficiency different from planned, or a combination of these or other reasons.